 Do You Need A New Water Heater?

-Chances are you never think about your water heater, that is, until you find the icy water of Antarctica pouring out of your shower head.
-We’ve all been enjoying a nice, warm, relaxing shower when bam, our water heater runs out of the good stuff.
-The only thing left to do is suffer through the icy embrace of tap water, right?
+Chances are you never think about your water heater until you find the icy water of Antarctica pouring out of your shower head.
+We’ve all been enjoying a nice, warm, relaxing shower when our water heater runs out of the good stuff.
+So the only thing left to do is suffer through the icy embrace of tap water.

 If your water heater is no longer keeping up with the demand of your household, then it’s time to find one that will.
 The only problem is, where do you start looking for a new water heater?
-The world of water heaters can be exceedingly complicated for what is essentially a metal tank with a fire that heats it.
+Unfortunately, the world of water heaters can be exceedingly complicated for a metal tank with a fire that heats it.

 With proper care and maintenance, new water heaters can deliver reliable service for a decade or more, which means that once you have your new one, you’ll be set for years to come.